intel/confidential-cloud-native-primitives/device-plugin/ccnp-device-plugin/README.md

 of the plugin daemonset is based on the node label set by [Node Feature Discovery](https://github.com/kubernetes-sigs/node-feature-discovery/).
 So we need to install the NFD and corresponding label rules.

-1. setup following udev rule to enable other user in the node to read and write to tdx guest device node
+1. setup following udev rule to enable other user in the node to read or write to tdx guest device node
 ```
 cat /etc/udev/rules.d/90-tdx.rules
 SUBSYSTEM=="misc",KERNEL=="tdx-guest",MODE="0666"